cshoangdat/ESP32C3_IDF_Project/esp32C3_AWS_HTTPS/README.md

-put data to AWS with HTTPS
+Put data to AWS with HTTPS